Megabit/Blazorise/docs/_docs/extensions/chart.md

 toc_label: "Guide"
 ---

+**Warning:** Right now there are some issues when serializing dataset object to json.
+Blazor internal serializer is serializing nullable fields and when ChartJS is trying to read them it will break.
+There is not much I can do for now, except to always inititalise all of the fields for the particular chart dataset.
+{: .notice--warning}

+**Update:** As of version **0.5.2** and **0.6.0-preview3** there are now two parameters for the chart components that will serve as a workaround for Blazor serializer which does not supports DataContract and DataMember attributes.
+The new parameters are `DataJsonString` and `OptionsJsonString` and are used to provide data and options for charts as json strings.
+Keep in mind that these two parameters are just a temporary feature that will be removed once the Blazor team implements a better serializer.
+{: .notice--info}

 ## Basics

 The chart extension is defined of several different chart components.
 Each of the chart type have it's own dataset and option settings.